Kris-Adhikari/Interactive-Learning-Platform/README.md

 # ImproWise | An Interactive Learning App for Teens

 ## Project For Hack the Change 2024
 This interactive learning app is built for teens to learn essential "adulting" skills in a fun, hands-on way.
-Users earn points by completing activities, quizzes, and challenges, which they can redeem for rewards like mini-games, and other exciting prizes.
+Users earn points by completing quizzes which they can redeem for rewards like mini-games, and other exciting prizes.
 The app makes education accessible and motivating for users of all ages, ensuring that learning these life skills is both enjoyable and rewarding.

 # Tech Stack:
 ## Frontend: